 Your Michigan nonprofit corporation’s name is its first impression.
 You may want to choose a name that is memorable and describes what your nonprofit does.
 At the end of your name, be sure to include “Incorporated,” “Corporation,” “Company,” or “Limited.”

 Bear in mind, you can’t have a name that someone has already registered.
 You can see which names are available on the Michigan Department of Licensing and Regulatory Affairs website.
-Take advantage of ZenBusiness’s name reservation service to stop someone else from claiming your desired name if you’re not yet ready to incorporate.

 Another important consideration is whether the matching website name, called a domain name, is available.
 If it is, you may want to register it before someone else does.
 Claim your domain name today using ZenBusiness’s domain name service.